 What Results Can I Expect From Blepharoplasty?

-For many patients who have had eyelid surgery appear more energetic and refreshed, often being asked by friends and family if they have been away on vacation or on a new health plan.
-For those whose drooping eyelids were limiting their vision, eyelid surgery can provide a widened window to the world.
-This treatment allows for a more refreshed, alert, and youthful appearance for many individuals.
-It’s not uncommon for patients to be amazed at how a little improvement around the eyes can have such a dramatic impact on both physical appearance and self-confidence.
+Those who have had eyelid surgery appear more energetic and refreshed, often being asked by friends and family if they have just been on vacation or started a new health regimen.
+For those whose drooping eyelids were limiting their vision, eyelid surgery can provide a widened view of the world.
+This treatment allows for a more relaxed, alert, and youthful appearance for many individuals.
+It’s not uncommon for patients to be amazed at how smoothing the eyelid contours can lead to such a dramatic improvement in one’s appearance and confidence.
 While the aging process will continue, results achieved from blepharoplasty can be very long-lasting and typically do not require retreatment.

 How Much Does Blepharoplasty Cost?